bodo-ai/Bodo/docs/api_docs/BodoSQL.md

     !!!
 Note: Snowflake supports the input being an array, JSON, or variant, and also allows several different input arguments to further control the behavior [(see here for more details)](https://docs.snowflake.com/en/sql-reference/functions/flatten).
+BodoSQL has more limited type support; it can handle arrays and JSON with values of the same type.

     Below is an example of a query using the `#!sql FLATTEN` function with the